wp-plugins/visitor-country/readme.txt

+This product includes GeoLite data created by MaxMind, available from http://www.maxmind.com/app/geolitecountry

 === Visitor Country ===
 Contributors: Izhaki
 Tags: geo, location, visitor, country, analysis Requires at least: 3.2
-Tested up to: 3.3.1
+Tested up to: 3.4.2
-Stable tag: 0.8
+Stable tag: 1.0
 A plugin that retrieves the visitor's country information (using MaxMind's GeoIP local dat file)

 == Description ==

 This plugin adds support for displaying (using shortcodes) or enquiring (using PHP or JS) the visitor's country.
-See it working [here](http://gefri.org/misc/wordpress/visitor-country).

-It uses [MaxMind's GeoIP data file](http://www.maxmind.com/app/geolitecountry), which is around 1.4 MB in size and is included with the plugin.
+It uses [MaxMind's GeoIP data file](http://www.maxmind.com/app/geolitecountry), which is around 1 MB in size and is included with the plugin.
 The file is free, updated every month, and has the claimed accuracy of 99.5%;

 The plugin retrieves: